TheThirdOne/random-sorting/README.md

 |Chrome |![Array.sort-5](images/Array.sort-5.png)|![Array.sort-10](images/Array.sort-10.png)|![Array.sort-12](images/Array.sort-12.png)|![Array.sort-15](images/Array.sort-15.png)|
 |Insertion|![insertion-5](images/insertion-5.png)|![insertion-10](images/insertion-10.png)|![insertion-12](images/insertion-12.png)|![insertion-15](images/insertion-15.png)|

-As we can see, _what we can tell_.
+As we can see, for `n=5` and `n=10`, Array.sort looks indistinguishable from insertion sort.
+But for `n=12` and `n=15`, the patterns diverge.
+We can conclude from this that, at least for first iteration (my guess is that its true for every iteration), if `n <= 10`, insertion sort is being used instead of Quick Sort.

 #### Partitioning algorithm

 In the graphs of Array.sort, the first, middle and last elements all have a vertical line associated with them in the graph.
 So we can guess that the pivot value is chosen somehow from one of those three elements.

 IE, the partition function is probably something like

 ```
 function partition(arr,comp,lo,hi){
   // f is some unknown function